 Proper web application access and web server operation logging should be enabled.
 Such logs should not be placed in the web server root directory.
 As with any other internet service, it is important to check all of Apache’s log files regularly.
 Analysing past events from web server log files, will give the administrator a good idea of what attack trends are being followed.
 This will also help the administrator identify where the web server needs tightening up.

-Install all Apache web server updates
+Install all Apache Web Server Updates

 From time to time, Apache Foundation release a number patches.
-It is always a good practice to keep the Apache web server installation up to date, despite of whether the patch is a security patch, or a software update.
+It is always a good practice for your Apache security to keep the Apache web server installation up to date, despite of whether the patch is a security patch, or a software update.
 Subscribe to a mailing list such as ‘Apache Server Announcements’ to receive notifications of when updates and patches are available.
 Such mailing lists are hosted by the Apache Foundation.